Crestview, Florida: Climate

 Crestview's climate is officially classified as a humid subtropical climate (Köppen Cfa).
-In summer, Crestview experiences some of the hottest temperatures in the state, with an average summer high of 92 °F. Summer lows typically range from the high 60s to low 70s, with occasional days reaching 100 °F or more.
+In summer, Crestview experiences some of the hottest temperatures in the state, with an average summer high of 92 °F. Summer lows typically range from the high 60s to low 70s (19°-23 °C), with occasional days reaching 100 F or more.
 The all-time record high is 105 °F, recorded on July 14, 1980.
 On average, the city receives 63.6 in of rainfall annually.

 Winters in Crestview are similar to those of interior Alabama, Mississippi, and Georgia.
-Highs typically range from the lower to mid-60s (16°-19 °C), and lows average in the upper 30s (almost 4 °C).
-The all-time record low is 8 °F, recorded on January 13, 1981.
+Highs typically range from the lower to mid-60s (16°-19 °C), and lows average in the upper 30s to lower 40s (3°-6 °C).
+The all-time record low is 5 °F, recorded on December 13, 1962 in downtown Crestview.
 However, nearby areas such as DeFuniak Springs and Tallahassee recorded lows of 0 °F and -2 °F before the Crestview airport began keeping records.
-The city lies within the USDA Hardiness Zone 8, where the coldest temperature of the season typically ranges between 10 °F and 20 °F. On average, there are 38.5 nights per year when the temperature falls below freezing, with the average window for freezes occurring between November 10 and March 23.
-Snowfall happens approximately every three years, but significant snowfall only occurs about once every 10 years.
+The city lies within the USDA Hardiness Zone 8b, where the coldest temperature of the season typically ranges between 15 °F and 20 °F. On average, there are 38.5 nights per year when the temperature falls below freezing, with the average window for freezes occurring between November 10 and March 23.
+Measurable snowfall has occurred twice, which was on February 2, 1994, when 0.1 in of snow fell and on January 21, 2025, when a staggering 9.0 in of snow fell.

 Vegetation in Crestview includes typical Floridian flora, as well as several deciduous species from farther north.
 Some palm trees grow in the area, but only cold-hardy varieties, such as the state tree, the Sabal palmetto.
 Other common species include dogwood, maple, hickory, and sweet gum.
 Blueberries are a native crop sold locally, along with strawberries.
 In 1919, M.A.
 Sapp reported shipping blueberries from May 10 until the end of August, earning $605.85 for his crop, in addition to sharing some with friends and family.
 Fall foliage can be seen in November and December, while spring blossoms typically appear from early March through May.
 Summer generally lasts from late April to early October, and winter extends from mid-December to mid-February.